kahlertfr/depth-aware-motion-deblurring/docs/chapters/blur-basics.rst

 The blur kernel is also known as Point Spread Function (PSF) which describes how an idealized point-shaped object is mapped through a system :cite:`SMITH2002`.
 So we can use it to describe the translational camera movement parallel to the scene.
-The figure :ref:`psf-exp` shows a convolution of a flat scene with a typical blur kernel caused by shaking of hands.
+Figure :ref:`psf-exp` illustrates a convolution of a flat scene with a typical blur kernel caused by shaking of hands.
 These kernels are usually very sparse.